Could you be the student awarded a Peter Watson International Scholarship?

 What does it offer?

-Ten students will be invited to Cambridge in July 2021 to spend a working week with Hospital Consultants and University Professors involved in ophthalmology research.
+Ten students will be invited to Cambridge to spend a working week with Hospital Consultants and University Professors involved in ophthalmology research.

 All expenses paid residential week (Monday pm - Friday am).
 Finalists will be accommodated within one of the historical Cambridge Colleges.